rajends1/suraj/README.md

 Jenkins runs the acceptance test suite against the application running in the staging environment.

 CD:
+Continuous Deployment to Lambda function using Bitbucket pipeline

 1.Docker image
 2.We are using caches feature of bitbucket pipeline.
 We are doing custom caching for node_modules folder 3.Run the npm install command